 It's usually hot/warm in the day, cool-to-cold at night, and it rains occasionally.
 Nights and mornings can be chilly-bring a warm sleeping bag, cozy sweats, toasty sweater, warm hat, and a warm, waterproof jacket (or a separate raincoat and fleece).
 You may enjoy a hot water bottle, too.
-(It doesn't usually get as cold at night as in Vermont, but the general Vermont advice - below - still applies.)
+(It doesn't usually get as cold at night as in Vermont, but the general Vermont advice - below - still applies.
+And the warmer your bedding, the more pleasant it is to sleep outside if you decide you want to.)